 Because a number of steps commonly associated with TAR are unnecessary in TAR 2.0 with active learning, users typically achieve superior results with less review effort.

 So which is better?

-This brochure goes in-depth about the role of artificial intelligence in eDiscovery, including technology-assisted review.
+This white paper goes in-depth about the role of artificial intelligence in eDiscovery, including technology-assisted review.

 1 Altman Weil, 2017 Chief Legal Officer Survey